carlosclavijo/100-days-of-code/r1-log.md

 Started a Nutricional Center web application.
 Worked on the contracting microservice.

 ### R1D2
-Infrastructure and Web layers added to Administrator entity
+Infrastructure and Web layers added to Administrator entity.

+### R1D2
+CRUD of administrator entity almost complete.